rotundasoftware/backbone-courier/README.md

 ## Feedback and bug reports

 Please share your feedback, suggestions, and bug reports by opening issues.
-This is an early version of the library and we'd love to hear your suggestions on how it can be polished and / or improved for your paricular needs.
+We'd love to hear your suggestions on how this plugin can be polished and / or improved for your paricular needs.